 - Pucará de la Alumbrera – Catamarca.
 Remnants of ancient, approximately 1000 years old settlement.
 The settlement is enclosed with a wall.
 The site is located in exotic place – on black lava field next to a lagoon.
 The structures in this town were built of black lava.

 - Quilmes ruins – Tucumán.
 Remnants of once enormous settlement, which covered some 30 ha.
-Inhabited circa 850 AD by Quilmes people.
+Inhabited around 850 AD by Quilmes people.

 - Ruinas de Ciudacita – Tucumán.
 Interesting, prehistoric ruins high in the mountainous jungle, at 4 300 m height.
 Consists of a group of stone enclosures and is considered to be a sacred site with astronomical orientation of details, including Puerta Del Sun, which marks the summer solstice.

 - Tastil – Salta.
-Amazing Pre-Inca settlement, built circa 1500 AD.
+Amazing Pre-Inca settlement, built around 1500 AD.
 Nowadays remain interesting remnants – base part of rounded, interconnected structures, resembling an enormous labyrinth.

 Prehistoric rock art